 Almost all of us have used CamScanner (or a similar app) in our lives.
 It is a very effective app which allows users to scan documents from your mobile and share it as an image.
 The biggest advantage of the application is that it ‘cleans’ (denoising, rotation, sharpened, etc) up a camera-clicked image into a very refined output.
-But do you know that Computer Vision is the science behind it, and we can create our own CamScanner using the basics of OpenCV in Python.
+But did you know that Computer Vision is the science behind it, and we can create our own CamScanner using the basics of OpenCV in Python.

 import numpy as np